 Last but not least, there were the salutary effects of fresh air.
 Primitive heating systems (usually fired by coal) had no filtration, and were probably partly to blame for the fact that so many children suffered from pulmonary diseases.
 And there was a body of belief that fresh air was a cure for so many diseases.
 Being “cooped up” in an unevenly heated, often drafty old house was a recipe for disease, according to the prevailing thought of the day.
 In the early 1900s, a daily dose of fresh air was akin to today’s fascination with vitamins and herbal remedies.
 (In the 1920s, “sleeping porches” became the rage for this very reason.)

-• Supply room with basic art materials and tools.
+Other Facilities- Supply Room with basic art materials and tools and Laundry Room

 • Woodshop equipped with a table saw, chop saw, compressor and basic power and hand tools.

 • Comprehensive and collected editions of art books including, monographs, art theory, history and philosophy.